benjaminhlina/ecotox/cran-comments.md

 * All functions now have `log_x` argument which allows the user to calculate results on whether not the x variable is `log10` transformed.
-  Default is `TRUE` which will output results.
+  Default is `TRUE` which will output results that have been back transfomred.
 * LT_logit was producing error as variance co-variance matrix was only being created if the analysis required a heterogenitity correction factor.
   This has been fixed and a variance co-variance matrix is produced whether